 What You Should do If You Suspect Your Cancer Is Related to Zantac

 If you have not been examined by a doctor, you should make an appointment.
 Many cancers associated with Zantac can be caught early using standard diagnostic procedures.

 These procedures include:

-- Esophagogastroduodenoscopy (EGD) to detect stomach cancer.
+- Esophagogastroduodenoscopies (EGD) to detect stomach cancer

-- Pap smears and gynecological exams to detect uterine or ovarian cancer.
+- Pap smears and gynecological exams to detect uterine or ovarian cancer

-Seeking Damages in a Zantac Cancer Lawsuit
+You Can Seek Damages in a Zantac Cancer Lawsuit

 Each case is different.
-You should know that no law firms can guarantee that you will recover damages.
+You should know that no law firm can guarantee that you will recover damages.
 However, our legal team is dedicated to pursuing financial recovery for clients who have been injured or disabled through no fault of their own.
 Recoverable damages may include:

 - Cancer-fighting treatments such as chemotherapy, radiation, and immunotherapy